In your search for cheaper radar detectors, you may have come across the Escort Passport S55.

 The brand has many esteemed radar detectors in its array of products, but this one does not seem familiar.
-It IS from Escort, and the reason you may have not heard of it is because it has been eclipsed by newer equipment.
+It IS from Escort, and the reason you may have not heard of it is that it has been eclipsed by newer equipment.

 Compared to other models in production, it seems simple and outdated, although to its credit, the plastic it is made out of feels sturdy enough to withstand instances where others would easily break.

 It might force you to purchase a different, stronger mount instead of relying on sticky suction cups and magnets that come with the package.
 To be fair though, this is a complaint on one too many Escort radar detectors.

 You can expect ease of use on the Passport S55 though—you would not have to fiddle with it too much to make it work.
 If you want to adjust it based on your preferences, that can be easily done even without reading its user manual.

 Brightness (which has four options), volume, dark mode and types of laser and radar bands to detect could be adjusted with a few presses.

 There are a few things missing that are apparent on the first look, however: there is no audio jack, which means that you would have to rely on its average audio alerts (more on that later).

-Laser and radar detection
+Laser and Radar Detection

 Like with the X70, laser guns can also be detected by the device, although this is pretty much useless because you would have already been detected once the radar detector alerts you of it.

 The Passport S55 does not come with GPS, but it has an existing system to lessen false alarms, which is the Auto-Sensitivity mode.
 Through this, speed traps could be identified.

-It is, however, susceptible to alarms caused by Blind Spot Monitoring (BSM) systems which use K-band frequency, so drives wouldn’t be as quiet as the ones you would have with newer Escort models.
+It is, however, susceptible to alarms caused by Blind Spot Monitoring (BSM) systems that use K-band frequency, so drivers wouldn’t be as quiet as the ones you would have with newer Escort models.

-The beeps you will hear from the Passport S55 are audible enough and tell you which band is detected, except in very loud settings where it can easily be drowned by other sounds.
+The beeps you will hear from the Escort Passport S55 are audible enough and tell you which band is detected, except in very loud settings where it can easily be drowned by other sounds.

-This is convenient especially for a device like the S55 that can potentially be set off by many signals in an urban setting.
+This is convenient especially for a device like the Escort Passport S55 that can potentially be set off by many signals in an urban setting.
 Through this, the radar detector lessens the volume of the alert until they are no longer annoying.

 Undetectable by the VG-2